pstampy/extlinkcustommsg/README.md

 # extlinkcustommsg - About

+Firstly, I don't think this is a great idea, but:

+We had a requirement to show a different message depending if it was external to our department, or internal to our department, but external to the particular website.
+This can later be modified to be a modal or just a hover link msg.

 extlinkcustommsg was created in place of the extlink module for drupal (https://www.drupal.org/project/extlink) being unavailable in the GovCMS distro (SaaS).

-We also had a requirement to show a different message depending if it was external to our department, or internal to our department, but external to the particular website.

 The example js file has comments for further assistance.